Atmosphere-NX/Atmosphere/.github/ISSUE_TEMPLATE/bug_report.md

 ## Bug Report

-[ If any section does not apply, use N/A. ]
-[ Lines between [ ] (square brackets) should be removed before posting. ]
+[ If any section does not apply, replace its contents with "N/A". ] [ Lines between [ ] (square brackets) should be removed before posting. ]

 [ * ]